JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 “Let the Diamond be, Mr. Franklin!
 Take my advice, and let the Diamond be!
 That cursed Indian jewel has misguided everybody who has come near it.
 Don’t waste your money and your temper–in the fine spring time of your life, sir–by meddling with the Moonstone.
-How can YOU hope to succeed (saving your presence), when Sergeant Cuff himself made a mess of it?
+How can _You_ hope to succeed (saving your presence), when Sergeant Cuff himself made a mess of it?
 Sergeant Cuff!” repeated Betteredge, shaking his forefinger at me sternly.
 “The greatest policeman in England!”